Balance

 a moment of peace.

-I chose to clearly identify my own options “what I could personally do” and also identified my problems, weaknesses, and the paths that could be good for me.
+I chose to clearly identify my own options: what I could personally do.
+I also identified my problems, my weaknesses, and the paths that could be good for me.

 I realised the divine truth about balance: